rajaram-pai-kuchelkar/test-repo/README.md

 <<<<< HEAD
-THIS IS A TEST REPO sixth commit
+THIS IS A TEST REPO seventh commit